← Back to work

 Platform alignment is essential

-Seamless integration with Instagram's existing design language drove engagement.
-The feature needed to feel native, not like a separate app bolted on.
+Seamless integration with Instagram's design language drove engagement.
+The feature had to feel native.

 03